thakarevipul777/Varahai-Task/README.md

   In the Data Folder  there is a fake api of json and used json server run it using (json-server --watch db.json)

-  While Adding image Please put the path of any image from google
+  While Adding image put the path of any image from google